aikmandean/st/README.md

 create prop types.
 The next section covers [Components, React, JS spread syntax](#owning-react)

 ### Owning React
 Unsurprisingly, st was designed for React.
-Function you write take only one parameter - specifically a props object.
+Functions you write take only one parameter - specifically a props object.
 Let's upgrade `printCount()` from before into a React component.
 ```jsx